 Sleigh Bells for Windy Foot ©1948

-Christmas vacation begins with snow for the Clark children, who are excited because Tish Burnham and her father will be spending the holiday with them.
+School Christmas vacation begins with helping deliver the community Christmas tree to the town square and a fresh snowfall for the Clark children, who are excited because Tish Burnham and her father will be spending the holiday with them.
 Mrs. Clark plans her Christmas menu while the children decide to gather greenery for house decorations and make last minute plans for presents for the family.
-Toby then gets the bright idea to cut down an old, small sleigh to fit Windy Foot so he'll be able to take Tish out sleighing.
+Toby then gets the bright idea to cut down the runners of an old, small sleigh to fit Windy Foot so he'll be able to take Tish out sleighing.
 The conveyance is finished in time for Tish and Jerry to arrive on Christmas Eve.
-Toby thinks the big anxiety of Christmas is over when his mail-order presents arrive at the last minute, but he doesn't count on having to guard the farm against a marauding bear that his Dad, Cliff, and Jerry go out hunting.
-Once the danger is past, the family can enjoy Christmas Eve caroling, the opening of presents and Christmas dinner, skiing and playing in the snow, and the rest of the celebrationuntil Tish's skiing expedition goes awry.
+Toby thinks the big anxiety of Christmas is over when his mail-order presents arrive at the last minute, but he doesn't count on having to guard the farm against a marauding bear while his Dad, Cliff, and Jerry go out hunting the animal.
+Once the danger is past, the family can enjoy Christmas Eve caroling, the opening of presents and Christmas dinner, skiing and playing in the snow, even eating ice cream sundaes,not to mention the rest of the celebrationuntil Tish's skiing expedition goes awry.